 This is an event that our members look forward to every year because we are able to share the love of Christ with those in our community through our sharing.
 We have an opportunity to provide a Christmas dinner for many families who would not otherwise have one.
 God has provided so much for us and we are glad to be able to give to others in need.
 Through doing so, we hope that those we serve will see the light of Jesus shining through us as we sing songs, reach out to them with the gospel, and fellowship with each one of them.

 The Ronald McDonald House of Central Georgia is a "Home Away from Home" for families of critically ill children located within walking distance of the Children's Hospital at Navacient Health and serves families of all hospitalized children from central and south Georgia.
 For families with ill or injured children, the house offers a caring, comfortable, and supportive place to stay.
 Individuals, organizations, and churches in Middle Georgia provide a home-cooked meal every night of the year.
 Thomaston Road has accepted the opportunity to help with the McMeal Program.
 We provide a hot, home-cooked meal monthly for 25-35 people with a small group consisting of 4-6 participants who prepare it.
+Also, our ladies who work at Rose's Cottage (a "cottage" located at the Bible camp on the church's property) make quilts that they present each December to Ronald McDonald house for children who are hospitalized and whose parents are staying at Ronald McDonald House while their child is hospitalized in Macon.
 The blessings received are far greater than given.

 Service and Bible Study Times: